LuisPiquinRey/LuisPiquinRey/README.md

-# Who Am I?
+# About Me ✅
 <!DOCTYPE html>
 Hi!👋 I´m a junior Java developer primarily focused on backend development.
-I´m currently focused on improving my skills in technologies like Spring Security, JUnit, and Spring Boot.
-This repository is a space where I share my projects, practices, and progress as I learn and apply these frameworks and tools 💥.
+I´m currently focused on improving my skills in technologies like  **Spring Boot**, **Spring Security**, and **Hibernate**.
+This repository is a space where I share my projects, practices, and progress as I learn and apply these frameworks and tools 💻⚡.
 ## 🎯 Current Goals
 - ✅ Learn more about **Spring Boot** and **Hibernate**
 - 🔄 Improve on **data structures and algorithms**